We aim to:

 NHS Dumfries and Galloway is a partner in the new Scottish Graduate Entry Medicine programme (ScotGEM).

-The first cohort began their studies in St Andrews in the summer of 2018 and groups of 12-14 second year students will be undertaking 6 week blocks in our region from 12th August 2019.
+The first cohort began their studies in St Andrews in the summer of 2018 and groups of 12-14 second year students will be undertaking 6 week blocks in our region from 12th August 2019 to June 2020.
 Further information is available on the St Andrews University website by clicking this banner or from Dr Fiona Graham, Director of Medical Education (ScotGEM) email@example.com.

 ScotGEM is designed to develop doctors interested in a career as a generalist practitioner within NHS Scotland.
 ScotGEM offers a unique and innovative four-year graduate entry medical programme tailored to meet the contemporary and future needs of the NHS in Scotland and focuses on rural medicine and healthcare improvement.

 The programme will capitalise on the existing strengths of medical teaching in the universities of St Andrews and Dundee in collaboration with NHS Dumfries and Galloway, NHS Fife, NHS Tayside, NHS Highland, and the University of the Highlands and Islands.
 This exciting partnership enables the development of a truly distinctive programme.

 The Education Centre at Dumfries & Galloway Royal Infirmary is equipped with all the latest IT, audiovisual technology including 75” LED screens, giving excellent presentation facilities in all rooms and the Clickshare wireless presentation system allowing you to fully mirror the screen of your laptop, tablet or phone onto the central meeting room screen by connecting the Button to share from your laptop or using the free ClickShare app for mobile devices.
 We have videoconferencing available from any of our rooms along with clinical skills training with interactive models and can provide group IT skills training.